itsreallydrew/anime-talks/README.md

 The name of this project is called Anime Talks.
 It is inspired by a group chat I share with some of my friends.
 The purpose of this app is to have two functions:

-1. Is to be able to generate a random anime title to watch
+1. To be able to generate a random anime title to watch
-2. Is to be able to search for information on an anime series.
+2. To be able to search for information on an anime series.

 # Wireframes